Types of Gemstones

 Hardness: 7.5-8 (medium-very hard)

-Emeralds are a type of beryl that belongs to the same mineral species of colored gemstones as aquamarine.
+Emeralds are a type of beryl that belong to the same mineral species of colored gemstones as aquamarine.
 Thus, the color range for emeralds is not limited to green colors since gems that exhibit a greenish-blue hue are also considered acceptable.
 Color is, however, the single most important factor in evaluating emeralds, and the more intense and vibrant the color, the greater the value of the gem.

 Emeralds are also one of the most unusual gemstones since they are rarely eye-clean and almost always have visible inclusions (referred to as “jardin”).
 The presence of these imperfections usually reduces the value of any other gem but are considered acceptable for emeralds in their polished form.